Auburn’s Mize, Florida’s Singer among best in MLB draft

 BRADY SINGER

-The Gators ace has been in the discussion since last year to be the No. 1 overall pick in this year’s draft with his mid-90s fastball and solid slider.
+The Gators ace and SEC pitcher of the year has been in the discussion since last year to be the No. 1 overall pick in this year’s draft with his mid-90s fastball and solid slider.
 A slow start and recent hamstring issue, combined with a terrific year by Auburn’s Casey Mize, likely have the Florida righty instead going within the top five selections.
 Singer showed he was healthy again by going seven strong innings in an NCAA Tournament win over Jacksonville on Saturday.
 He’s 11-1 with a 2.27 ERA and 98 strikeouts and 19 walks in 95 innings.

 —